astechedu/WebDevOpsTutorial/ansible.basics.md

 EPEL provides easy access to install commonly used packages on CentOS.

-Step 3: Install Ansible
+**Step 3: Install Ansible**

 The next step is to install the Ansible package from the EPEL repository.

 	yum install ansible

-Step 4: Create a User for Ansible
+**Step 4: Create a User for Ansible**

 Let's create a non-root user on both the nodes that will run our Ansible playbooks.
-In this demo, we will use "Simplilearn"' as the username (but any username can be added).
+In this demo, we will use "ajaysis"' as the username (but any username can be added).
 Also, you should ensure that you use the same username on both the nodes (i.e., controller node and your managed node).

 Add a user and set a password onto your Controller node.

-useradd  simplilearn
+	useradd  ajaysis

-	passwd Simpli@123
+	passwd ajay@123

 Add the admin user, and set a password onto your Managed node.

-	useradd simplilearn
+	useradd ajay

-	passwd Simpli@123
+	passwd ajay@123

-Learn from Experienced Industry Experts!

 DevOps Engineer Masters ProgramExplore Program

-Learn from Experienced Industry Experts!

-Step 5: Configure Our Admin User for SSH Access
+**Step 5: Configure Our Admin User for SSH Access**

 Configure the admin user (i.e. Simplilearn user) so that it can access the Managed node without a password.
 Then, ensure that you set up an SSH key pair to the Simplilearn user.